frefolli/libparser/README.md

 ```

 They could be structs instead of classes, but since we want to rely on template deduction, this is probably a better approach.
 We are gonna use a flag attribute instead of `dynamic_cast` though.
 Finally we should keep in mind that these will be parametric structures against typename `NonTerminal`.

+## Compiler Tricks

+- `SMART_PRODUCTION_VALIDATION` enables the `Production::validate` member function to validate a production based on assumptions.